- ~ Essential Packing List

 - Tweezers/Nail Clipper - Tweezers for picking unwanted hairs and splinters and the nail clippers to keep your toe nails nice and short.
 This is a backpacker/hiker secret, especially important if your Camino includes any downhill.
 The short toenails help prevent the toe jam that creates black toe nails from the constant hammering of the nails contacting the front of the boot.
 The "black" is from the bleeding under the toenails.

 - Body Glide - This is a miracle product that apparently runners know all about.
 Any place I felt chaffing, I would use this on.
 Where my pack straps rubbed against my skin, on my feet to prevent rubbing and therefore blisters.
 You buy it in a small deodorant-like stick that weighs practically nothing.
 You can also use petroleum jelly, but I don't like the mess.
+Also recommended by other peregrinos is the 2Tom Chafe Defender brand.
+I have used this product also, for prevention of foot blisters.

 Any other first aid item is readily available everywhere in the ubiquitous farmacias.